9. PHP Network Functions

 require_once "Net/SMTP.php";

-// the information is taken from a file named $INFOS containing the following lines
+// information is taken from a $INFOS file containing the following lines

 // line 1: smtp, sender, recipient, attachment

-// smtp: name of the SMTP server to use
+// smtp: name of smtp server to use

-// attachment: name of the document to attach
+// attachment: name of the document to be attached

 //